instnt-inc/instnt-angular-js/README.md

 # Rendering a Standard Signup Workflow with Instnt Angular SDK

-Now that the components have been installed and imported, it's time to set up the html file using the [following command](https://github.com/instnt-inc/instnt-angular-js/blob/master/examples/standard-form/src/app/app.component.html#L307):
+Now that the components have been installed and imported, it's time to set up the html file using the [following line of code](https://github.com/instnt-inc/instnt-angular-js/blob/master/examples/standard-form/src/app/app.component.html#L307):

 ```jsx
 <instnt-signup [sandbox]='true' [hideFormFields]='false' [formId]='v879876100000'></instnt-signup>